Academics

 Where our students are Empowered to Succeed and Lead

 The academic program at de Toledo engages students in an educational journey designed to provide the skills needed to succeed and lead in the 21st century.
-Emphasizing relevant and rigorous standards, the dTHS academic journey is designed to help create a strong foundation for a meaningful life based upon eternal Jewish values and traditions, while incorporating the ideals of the Great American Experiment. de Toledo graduates emerge from four years of study with
+Emphasizing relevant and rigorous standards, the dTHS academic journey is designed to help create a strong foundation for a meaningful life based upon eternal Jewish values and traditions, while incorporating the ideals of the Great American Experiment. de Toledo graduates emerge from four years of study with intellectual acuity and curiosity, outstanding character and grit, and a deep sense of identity and purpose.

 List of 5 items.